 - (A) Point of Attachment.
-The skier shall tell the Event Judges the height of rope attachment: "low," "middle," or "high".
-It is the skier's responsibility to ensure that the rope has been attached at the proper height. - (B) Start Trick.
-The start trick listed in 604 that the skier proposes to perform. - (C) Rates of Acceleration.
-The requested rates of acceleration using only the terms "slow," "medium" or "fast," for the three phases: pull out of the water or off the dock, tower, or dry land; ride over the bumps; and acceleration to speed. - (1) At the skier's discretion, the second phase may be enlarged with other instructions such as, but not limited to; a planing speed/rpm, out of the wash, Plant, or spin around.
+The skier shall tell the Event Judges the height of rope attachment: "low," "middle," or "high."
+It is the skier's responsibility to ensure that the rope has been attached at the proper height. - (B) Start Trick and Declaration of Additional Equipment.
+The start trick listed in 604 that the skier proposes to perform and whether the skier intends to use any additional equipment for the second trick pass. - (C) Rates of Acceleration.
+The requested rates of acceleration using only the terms "slow," "medium" or "fast," for the three phases: pull out of the water or off the dock, tower, or dry land; ride over the bumps; and acceleration to speed. - (1) At the skier's discretion, the second phase may be enlarged with other instructions such as, but not limited to; a planing speed/rpm, out of the wash, plant, or spin around.